 Copyright strike basics

-- You may ask the person who claimed your video to retract their claim of copyright infringement.
+- Get a retraction: You can contact the person who claimed your video and ask them to retract their claim of copyright infringement.